WHY IT IS FANTASTIC TO LIVE IN THE CAREFREE & CAVE CREEK, ARIZONA AREA

 -The number of sunny days and clear nights is quite high

-After sunset you might see the Milky Way and Zodiacal light as well as a meteor in the sky.
+-After sunset you might see the Milky Way and Zodiacal light as well as a meteor in the sky.
+On rare occasion when there are no clouds and you see one in the sky before dawn, it might indeed be the remnants of a cosmic visitor.

 -Even a bright Full Moon rising can be impressive